rachmorse/fMRI-analysis/README.md

 1. **`scrubbing_fMRI.py`**
     - **Purpose:** Scrubs fMRI BOLD images based on a Framewise Displacement (FWD) threshold to help mitigate motion artifacts.
 It either removes or interpolates timepoints where a subject has a high FWD (e.g. 0.5).
     - **Functions:**
-        - `analyze_threshold(data, threshold, total_scans, affected_percentage)`: Analyzes and visualizes subjects' movement above a given FWD threshold.
+        - `analyze_threshold`: Analyzes and visualizes subjects' movement above a given FWD threshold.
-        - `scrub(bold_file, fwd_file, scrubbed_file, threshold, method)`: Scrubs the BOLD images based on the FWD threshold using specified methods ('cut' or 'interpolate').
+        - `scrub`: Scrubs the BOLD images based on the FWD threshold using specified methods ('cut' or 'interpolate').
-        - `process_subject(subject, ses, root, threshold, output_data, error_log)`: Processes an individual subject’s BOLD file and scrubs it.
+        - `process_subject`: Processes an individual subject’s BOLD file and scrubs it.
-        - `main(multi)`: Main function to initialize and process all subjects either sequentially or in parallel.
+        - `main`: Main function to initialize and process all subjects either sequentially or in parallel.
 Allows input of session timepoint, threshold, and directories for data input and output.
     - **Notes:**
         - Adjust paths for data input and output (including names for this data), session (`ses`), and threshold.
         - The script supports parallel processing to speed up execution.